Bernardo-Castilho/SimScript/README.md

 Typical actions include entering and leaving **queues**, going through **delays**, and sending or waiting for **signals**.

 The **Entity** class is abstract.
-In most cases, you will create one of more classes that extend it to perform the actions required by your simulations.
+In most cases, you will create one or more classes that extend it to perform the actions required by your simulations.
 The **Entity** class has an optional generic parameter that contains the type of **Simulation** it refers to.